jackee777/babelnet-lookup/README.md

 3. Make sure that the `babelnet.dir` property in `config/babelnet.var.properties` point to the directory where BabelNet data lives.
+If you need WordNet information, you need to check `config/jlt.var.properties`, too.

 ### Build babelnet-lookup